Welcome to CLA Career Services!

 How Do I Advertise My Open Positions to U of M Students?

 The best way to do this is to post your position on GoldPASS, the online job and internship site available to U of M students.
 This is the website we tell students to search when they're looking for jobs or internships.
 You can post full-time and part-time jobs, internships, and volunteer positions.
-To help you compile the required details for a GoldPASS posting, see How to Post on GoldPASS.
 Please contact CLA Employer Relations at email@example.com with other recruiting questions.

 Does the College of Liberal Arts do On-Campus Recruiting?